 Founded in 2016 and headquartered in Columbus, Ohio, Root has become one of America’s leading InsurTech startups.
-The company has raised $527.5 million over its lifespan.
+The company went public in October 2020.

 Root Insurance is an online platform that provides car insurance to drivers in more than 30 states.
 The service is available both via the company’s website as well as its mobile app (downloadable on Android and iOS).